|Durant and Andre Iguodala go all the way back to the 2010 Team USA squad with Stephen Curry.|

 Tuesday, May 30, 2017

 It always made the most sense last summer for Kevin Durant to sign a one year contract with a player option for a second year in order to have as much guaranteed money as possible while maintaining his flexibility this coming summer.
-As I wrote at the time, that allows him to sign his long-term deal after having 10 years of NBA experience, which means he's eligible for a maximum salary of 35% of the salary cap rather than the 30% he could have signed for at the time and in a summer with a higher salary cap (currently projected at $101 million) than last year's $94,143,000.
-However, he will now have to decide whether it's smart to take the same approach again and wait another year for that massive new contract that's coming or go for as much guaranteed as possible right now even though the Warriors only have his Non-Bird rights.
+As I wrote at the time, that allows him to sign his long-term deal after having 10 years of NBA experience, which means that rather than the 30% he could have signed for at the time, he's eligible for a maximum salary of 35% of the salary cap and in a summer with a higher salary cap (currently projected at $101 million) than last year's $94,143,000.
+However, he will now have to decide whether it's smart to take the same approach again and wait another year for that massive new contract that's coming, or go for as much guaranteed as possible right now even though the Warriors only have his Non-Bird rights.
 Since there's such a long break before the start of the Finals this Thursday and already a ton of great preview pieces for that, I decided to take a look at KD's options and how they will affect what the team can do this summer under the new CBA and cap projections.

 Thursday, May 25, 2017

 The Summer of George has already started with last Tuesday's Lottery drawing and Thursday's announcements of the All-NBA teams impacting the future of Paul George, with Gordon Hayward affected to a certain extent, as well.
 I want to flesh out certain ideas about all of the possibilities the Celtics might do with the top pick now that they've been eliminated from the playoffs, but first, here are some of my thoughts on the implications of the ping pong ball results: